Last updated on March 15th, 2022

 Ia Orana, welcome to paradise!
 A trip to Tahiti and French Polynesia is something you’ll never forget.
 With 118 islands stretching across a chunk of the South Pacific Ocean the size of Western Europe, it’s important to pick and choose the right islands for you.
 Here’s a sample 10 days in French Polynesia itinerary, which offers a few combinations of islands to choose from.

 I spent three months in French Polynesia while backpacking across the South Pacific Islands and have since returned on four additional visits.
 While no two islands are the same, it’s key to avoid trying to see too much.
-This is paradise after all, so leave plenty of time for relaxing.
+This is paradise, after all, so leave plenty of time for relaxing.
 Independent travelers to French Polynesia will discover that there’s way more to this destination than just luxury resorts.
 It all depends on you.
 This 10-day Tahiti and French Polynesia itinerary will focus on the “classic” route of Tahiti, Moorea, and Bora Bora, plus a few additional stops that can be added to your island-hopping journey.

 Tahiti is your gateway to paradise, and though deserving more than just a single day, you aren’t here for a very long time.
-Spend the night at the Hotel Sarah Nui, comfortably situated in the center of Papeete and close to the ferry terminal to neighboring Moorea.
+I suggest spending the night in or around Papeete for easy access to the city, airport, and ferry terminal to neighboring Moorea.
 I’ll share a few options for how to spend one day in Tahiti.

 Start your morning with a visit to Papeete Market – the most colorful market in the South Pacific.
 Shop for anything from black pearls to sweet mangos, and enjoy the exotic vibe.

-In the afternoon, head out on a walking tour of Papeete, checking out its colonial style buildings, charming cathedrals and laid-back waterfront.
+In the afternoon, head on a walking tour of Papeete, checking out its colonial-style buildings, charming cathedrals and laid-back waterfront.
 Head to the Robert Wan Pearl Museum and grab lunch in the new waterfront boardwalk or in the heart of the city.